Better Soil, Better Berries 2025: Field Day for Maine Blueberry Growers

 Don't miss this chance to invest in your blueberry operation's future.
 Better soil truly does lead to better berries, and this field day will guide you toward achieving both.

-This event is made possible through the collaboration of UMaine Cooperative Extension, USDA-NRCS, MOFGA, the Wild Blueberry Commission of Maine, FSA, and the Hancock County and Washington County Soil & Water Conservation Districts.
+This event is made possible through the collaboration of UMaine Cooperative Extension, MOFGA, the Wild Blueberry Commission of Maine, the Washington County and Hancock County Soil & Water Conservation Districts, and Great Pond Mountain Conservation Trust.